objcio/articles/2014-10-08-receipt-validation.md

 - Verify that the bundle identifier found inside the receipt matches the bundle identifier of the application.
 Do the same for the bundle version.
 - Compute the hash of the GUID of the device.
 The computed hash is based on a device specific information.
 - Check the expiration date of the receipt if the Volume Purchase Program is used.

-So far, if all the checks succeed, validation passes.

 **NOTE:** The following sections describe how to perform the various steps of the validation.
 The code snippets are meant to illustrate each step; do not consider them as the only solution.